rosette

 Source for more information: Michael J. Ettema, "Technological Innovation and Design Economics in Furniture Manufacture", Winterthur Portfolio 16, No. 2/3 (Summer, 1981), pages 197-223

 Look at some of your great-grandmother's furniture (if you are fortunate enough to be able to do so) and think how long it has lasted, and compare it with the cheap modern furniture after the latter has been in use for a few years.
-How much of the latter would be in existence now if it had been made when the ancestral articles were?
-The durability of the old things is partly due to the quality of the wood and its seasoning.
+How much of the latter would be in existence now if it had been made when the ancestral articles were The durability of the old things is partly due to the quality of the wood and its seasoning.
 The use of whole pieces (instead of scraps of all kinds of stuff glued up with cheap glue), the way the articles were put together, and the generally honest work put into them had much to do with it.

 Bear in mind in undertaking a piece of cabinet-work that you must hold yourself to a higher standard in the matter of accuracy of detail, in order to produce a really satisfactory result, than is necessary for much of the other work often done by amateurs.
 Many slight inaccuracies, which are of little consequence in the rougher kinds of work, become such gaping and conspicuous defects in cabinet-work as to detract much from the satisfaction that should be taken in home-made articles.
 Remember, then, that while it is easy to make your furniture strong, it is by no means easy to produce close, accurate joints, smooth, true surfaces, square, clean-cut edges, and a good, smooth finish.
 Choose, therefore, simple forms, easily put together, for your early attempts; for it is much better to make a modest and unpretentious article well than to make an elaborate one badly.